jkid22/jenkins-puppet/README.md

 ### github repository

-The solution leverages Vagrant and Puppet to orchestrate the answer to the technical challenge.
 A GitHub repository at https://github.com/cdrobey/jenkins-puppet contains the vagrant and puppet agent configuration files.

 Cloning the repository provides the simpliest path to succcess.